Big Bear Lake Adventures

 From Adventure Season in the Spring to Falltacular in the Autumn, here are some not-to-be-missed races and activities that are sure to get your adrenaline pumping.

-In mid-May, competitive adventure enthusiasts descend on Big Bear Lake as the true beast arrives with the Reebok Spartan Race.
-The Beast will test not only your endurance, perseverance and grit, but also your mind.
-The 12-14 Mile Beast packs more than 30 Signature Spartan Obstacles and your final hurdle to Spartan TRIFECTA glory.
+In mid-May, competitive adventure enthusiasts descend on Big Bear Lake as the true beast arrives with the annual Spartan Race.
+Spartan will test not only your endurance, perseverance and grit, but also your mind.

 Three more high-octane events for adventure junkies are the Holcomb Valley Trail Run in mid-June Crafts and Cranks in late July and the Kodiak 100 Ultra Trail Run in late August.
 One is a 7, 15 or 33 mile trail run along the Pacific Crest Trail, one is a craft beer festival with downhill mountain bike racing and the other is an ultimate trail run of 25, 50 or 100 miles.